Eglicky/haimglickman.pro/content/posts/Resume/resume.md

 ### Bachelor of Science in Information Technology (BSIT)

-University of Pheonix: Graduated with honors, GPA: 3,86
+University of Pheonix: Graduated with honors; GPA: 3,86

 ## Experience